 US commander: Mosul and Raqqa should be retaken in 6 months

-The top U.S. commander in Iraq says he expects to retake Mosul in Iraq and Raqqa in Syria from the Islamic State group within the next six months and the fight for western Mosul to begin in days.
+Forces fighting the Islamic State group should be able to retake the IS-held cities of Mosul in Iraq and Raqqa in Syria within the next six months, according to the top U.S. commander in Iraq.
 On a tour north of Baghdad Wednesday, U.S. Army Lt.

 Comments